 The following principles apply to the interpretation of this document:

-- The headings and subheadings of the certificate policy are primarily recommendations of international standards [RFC 3647] which have been translated into Finnish.
-When interpreting this document, the body of the text takes precedence over the headings. - 2.
-As a general condition, all requirements concerning the certification authority as set out in this certification practice statement must be fulfilled.
+1. The headings and subheadings of the certificate policy are primarily recommendations of international standards [RFC 3647] which have been translated into Finnish.
+When interpreting this document, the body of the text takes precedence over the headings.